Aiden-Miao/IDS721-Proj3/README.md

 # Distributed Image Processing in Cloud DataProc
+In this project we'll learn how to use Apache Spark on Cloud Dataproc to distribute a computationally intensive task onto a cluster of machines.

 ## Set up
 1. Make sure the default computer Service Account is present and has the editor role.